PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 11:56:14
+Last updated: 2024-04-08 11:56:47
-Random Quote: I never wanted any of it to change, but that's not how life works. - Ted Mosby
+Random Quote: I was weaned on venom, Dalt.
+Any viper takes a bite of me will rue it.  -  Gerold Dayne